 The change in fuel costs under the MARPOL VI scenario adjusts STEAM estimates of HFO fuel usage in the base 2016 analysis by the HFO-MDO price difference.
-Given the 2020 MARPOL VI fuel consumption detail from the STEAM model, the cost of compliance with MARPOL VI global 0.5% sulphur limit is directly estimated by multiplying each marine fuel by the study price shown in Table 30.
-Similarly, each type of fuel consumption provided for 2020 Med ECA fuel consumption by the STEAM model is multiplied by its characteristic fuel price per Table 30.
-The increased cost to adopt Med ECA compliant fuel is therefore the difference in price between 2020 Med ECA and 2020 MARPOL VI fuel costs.
+Given the 2020 MARPOL VI fuel consumption detail from the STEAM model, the cost of compliance with MARPOL VI global 0.5% sulphur limit is directly estimated by multiplying each marine fuel by this study price shown in Table 30.
+Similarly, each type of fuel consumption provided for the 2020 proposed Med ECA fuel consumption by the STEAM model is multiplied by its characteristic fuel price per Table 30.
+The increased cost to adopt SECA compliant fuel is therefore the difference in price between the 2020 proposed Med ECA and 2020 MARPOL VI fuel costs.